Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 This repository is inspired from [eBL project](https://github.com/ElectronicBabylonianLiterature) and is a part of [ Electronic Persian Old Literature](https://github.com/Electronic-Persian-Old-Library) organization.

-eBL has developed models for Babylonian cuneiform but I am going to develop my models for Persian Old Cuneiform.
+eBL has developed models for Babylonian cuneiform but I am going to develop my models for Persian Old cuneiform.

 # Stage 1 : Developing OCR model